clarity clinic

 People with bipolar disorder are more likely to seek out help amidst a depressive episode, which is why bipolar disorder is sometimes misdiagnosed as major depressive disorder.
 So, it’s extremely important to have your physician conduct a close examination of your previous medical history to prevent this from happening.

-A mixed mood episode, or mixed state, is a manifestation of manic and depressive symptoms simultaneously.
-During a mixed state, individuals are likely to be more irritable than normal, have trouble sleeping, and experience a drastically changed appetite.
 The National Institute of Mental Health noted that “People in a mixed state may feel very sad and hopeless while at the same time feel extremely energized.”
 Thus, a mixed-mood episode can be characterized by emotional uncertainty or conflict.

-People with particularly severe mood episodes may develop symptoms of psychosis.
-Psychosis affects a person’s ability to know what’s real and what is not in addition to their thoughts and emotions.
-The psychotic symptoms an individual exhibits will reflect their particular mood extremity.
-When a person is experiencing psychotic symptoms during a manic episode, they may believe that they’re rich and famous or have special powers like invincibility.
 Conversely, psychotic symptoms during a depressive episode include the belief that they’ve committed a crime, the belief that they’ve lost all of their money, or that their life has been ruined in some way or another.
 As a result, bipolar individuals with psychotic symptoms can be misdiagnosed with schizophrenia.

 Types of Bipolar Disorders

-1. Bipolar I Disorder: Defined by one or more manic or mixed episodes lasting at least seven days, usually accompanied by major depressive episodes.
+• Bipolar I Disorder: Defined by one or more manic or mixed episodes lasting at least seven days, usually accompanied by major depressive episodes.

-2. Bipolar II Disorder: Defined by one or more major depressive episodes accompanied by at least one hypomanic episode.
+• Bipolar II Disorder: Defined by one or more major depressive episodes accompanied by at least one hypomanic episode.
 This excludes full-blown manic or mixed episodes.

-3. Bipolar Disorder Not Otherwise Specified (BP-NOS): Diagnosed when symptoms of the illness do not meet the criteria for any of the specific bipolar disorders, but the symptoms are clearly out of the person’s normal range of behavior.
+• Bipolar Disorder Not Otherwise Specified (BP-NOS): Diagnosed when symptoms of the illness do not meet the criteria for any of the specific bipolar disorders, but the symptoms are clearly out of the person’s normal range of behavior.

-4. Cyclothymic Disorder: Defined by at least two years of numerous periods of hypomanic symptoms that do not meet the criteria for a manic episode and numerous depressive symptoms that do not meet the criteria for a major depressive episode.
+• Cyclothymic Disorder: Defined by at least two years of numerous periods of hypomanic symptoms that do not meet the criteria for a manic episode and numerous depressive symptoms that do not meet the criteria for a major depressive episode.
 This is a mild form of bipolar disorder.

-It is also important that bipolar II disorder is not a milder form of bipolar I disorder.
+It is important to note that bipolar II disorder is not a milder form of bipolar I disorder.
 They are completely separate diagnoses.
 The manic episodes of bipolar I disorder can be more severe, but individuals with bipolar II disorder can be depressed for longer periods and are more susceptible to rapid cycling bipolar disorder.

-Coexisting Conditions & Complications With Bipolar Disorder
+Bipolar Disorder: Coexisting Conditions & Complications

-• Substance abuse problems
+• Substance Abuse Problems

 • Anxiety Disorders